Jump to Recipe

-Scottish Border tart is a popular bake that is served in bakeries and tearooms throughout Scotland but especially common in the border area.
+Vegan Scottish border tart is based on a yummy afternoon or teatime bake that is served in bakeries and tearooms throughout Scotland but especially common in the border area.

 The Scottish borders are the towns and villages that are adjacent to the England-Scottish border line.